-Singapore Kitchen Equipment Limited (hereafter referred to as "SKE" or the "Group" or the "Company") would like to present the annual Sustainability Report (the "Report") which covers our Group's sustainability performance from 1 January 2023 to 31 December 2023 ("FY2023" or "Reporting Period").
+Singapore Kitchen Equipment Limited (hereafter referred to as "SKE" or the "Group" or the "Company") is pleased to present its annual Sustainability Report (the "Report") which highlights our Group's sustainability performance for the period from 1 January 2024 to 31 December 2024 ("FY2024" or "Reporting Period").

-The Board understands its responsibility for the Company's sustainability reporting and the roles it takes in the governance of sustainability issues.
-In this regard, the Board maintains tight oversight on the Company's business and industry, board composition and culture, board committee structure, risk management issues and economic, environmental, social and governance ("ESG") related functional areas and has ultimate responsibility for the Group's sustainability reporting.
+The Board of Directors recognises its responsibility in overseeing the Company's sustainability efforts and governance.
+It ensures thorough oversight across various aspects of the business, including industry trends, board composition and culture, board committee structure, risk management, and key areas related to economic, environmental, social, and governance ("ESG") issues.
+Ultimately, the Board holds responsibility for the Group's sustainability reporting.

-All Directors have completed the mandatory training on sustainability matters.
-We have considered sustainability issues in relation to the Group's business and strategy, and have determined the material ESG factors and overseen the management and monitoring of the material ESG factors.
+All Directors have successfully completed the mandatory training on sustainability matters.
+The Board has considered sustainability issues liked to the Group's business and strategy, and has determined the material ESG factors and overseen the management and monitoring of these material ESG factors.

-This Report was prepared in accordance with the GRI standards: Core Option and covers the Group's key sustainability issues, the management's approach and related performance.
+This Report was prepared in line with the GRI standards: Core Option and covers the Group's key sustainability issues, the management's approach as well as related performance outcomes.

-The appointed steering committee working on the FY2023 Sustainability Report is spearheaded by Ms Charlene Koh and comprising senior staff at our Singapore Headquarters and our subsidiary in Johor Bahru, Malaysia.
+The appointed steering committee working on the FY2024 Sustainability Report is spearheaded by Ms Charlene Koh and comprises senior staff from our Singapore Headquarters as well as our subsidiary in Johor Bahru, Malaysia.

-During the Reporting Period, the Board members remained the same.
-The Board is committed to safeguard the Company business ethics, ethos and fundamentals, and to creating customer-centric confidence.

-In FY2023, the business environment remained very challenging.
-Externally, competition was strong; while internally we faced some manpower constraint.
-The regional conflicts in east Europe and the Middle East has also disrupted certain raw material availability which result in higher freight and logistic costs.
-Inflation also remained high.
-Nonetheless, the Group managed to improve its revenue and net profit for FY2023.
+The Board composition remained the same throughout the Reporting Period.
+The Board is committed towards safeguarding the Company's business ethics, ethos and fundamentals values, taking a customer-centric approach to foster stakeholder trust.
+In FY2024, the business environment presented persistent challenges that had rolled over from FY2023.
+Externally, competition remained strong; while internally we were faced with manpower constraints.
+Furthermore, geopolitical tensions in Eastern Europe and the Middle East posed disruptions to the supply chain for certain raw materials, resulting in higher freight and logistic costs.
+Inflation remained elevated despite a softening in the latter part of the year.
+Notwithstanding the challenges, the Group managed to turn in a net profit for FY2024 of S\$0.8 million although our top line was at a 21.8% reduction.

-Looking into FY2024, the conflicts in east Europe and the Middle East remain volatile and uncertain which will adversely affect shipping routes and cost.
-The Group will continue to exercise prudence in administrative spending, product stocking and general expenses in face of the expected weaker consumer spending.
-SKE will also continue to be committed in our sustainability efforts and programmes such as our electricity saving actions and resource-saving methods.
+As we look towards FY2025, we anticipate continued volatility in Eastern Europe and the Middle East, which could further impact shipping routes and costs.
+The Group will remain cautious, focusing on prudent management of administrative spending, product stocking and general expenses in face of the expected weaker consumer spending.
+SKE will also persist in our commitment to our sustainability efforts and programmes such as our energy-saving measures and resource conservation practices.